 This lens mimics a young eye’s lens in that it can simultaneously focus at distance and near.
 This flexibility provides the greatest range of vision possible, enabling most patients to significantly reduce their need for glasses for near and distance vision after surgery.
 Most patients who choose to undergo Lifestyle Cataract Surgery can read and do other close work without reading glasses after the procedure, although some people may still need mild reading glasses for reading very small print or doing fine work.

-If you are exploring lifestyle cataract treatment options, the TECNIS Symfony® IOL may be the right choice for you.
-TECNIS Symfony® IOL is the first and only Extended Depth of Focus (EDOF) presbyopia-correction IOL that provides continuous, high quality vision at any distance.
-Click here to learn more about TECNIS Symfony®.
+If you are exploring lifestyle cataract treatment options, the AcrySof IQ PanOptix® IOL may be the right choice for you.
+PanOptix® IOL is the next-generation trifocal lens designed to provide you with clear vision for near (40 cm), intermediate (60 cm), and far distances without glasses.
+Click here to learn more about PanOptix® IOL.

 ORA: Refining Your Surgical Results